A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Discussion

 \end{itemize}

 Thus, a rejuvenation of at least $50$--$70\%$ is required to explain the observed properties of the primary component with the system age inferred from the secondary component.
-The calculated range of the rejuvenation factor is consistent with the results of e.g., \citet{Schneideretal2016}.
+The calculated range of the rejuvenation factor is consistent with the results of \citet{Schneideretal2016}, for example.

-\subsection{Timing of the Merger Event}
+\subsection{Timing of the merger event}

-Assuming a representative rejuvenation efficiency of $R = 0.8$, which corresponds to the approximate upper limit expected from main-sequence (or MS+MS) mergers \citep{Schneideretal2016}, we can constrain a window for the epoch of the merger ($T_{\rm merg}$).

-The apparent age of the rejuvenated star after the merger is reduced by a factor $R_{\rm eff}$.
-Subsequently, after the thermal relaxation, the star evolves along the main-sequence as a ``simple'', non-disturbed star.
+Assuming a representative rejuvenation efficiency of $R = 0.8$, which corresponds to the approximate upper limit expected from main-sequence (or MS+MS) mergers \citep{Schneideretal2016}, we were able to constrain a window for the epoch of the merger ($T_{\rm merg}$).
+The apparent age of the rejuvenated star after the merger is reduced by a factor of $R_{\rm eff}$.
+Subsequently, after the thermal relaxation, the star evolves along the main sequence as a ``simple'', non-disturbed star.
 The apparent, present-day age of the merged star is given by

 where $T_{\rm true}$ is the actual age of the system, $T_{\rm merg}$ is the time of the merger, and $t_{\rm app}$ is the apparent age calculated from observations.
 Solving for $T_{\rm merg}$ yields

 Using the calculated ranges for the system age and apparent age of the primary component (see Table\,\ref{tab:mesa_results}), one can constrain a time window for the epoch of the merger as